ahmadhasankhan/RailsWithAngular/rails_with_angular.md

 ```sh
 $ rails s
 ```
-Got to **localhost:3000** and Rails welcome page should be there.
+Go to **localhost:3000** and you will find Rails welcome page "welcome to Rails"
-"Welcome to Rails"

 Create a home page.
 ```sh